 Fake tickets checklist: what to consider before buying concert tickets online

-- If you're in doubt, get in touch with the venue or concert promoters and find out when and how tickets will be sent to purchasers.
+* If you're in any doubt, get in touch with the venue or concert promoters and find out when and how tickets will be sent to purchasers.
 This will alert you to any discrepancies or disadvantages of buying tickets through a separate website.

-- Make sure your card payment online will be secure before you go through any payment process.
+* Make sure your card payment online is secure before you go through any payment process.
 A padlock symbol on the website's address bar on payment pages, plus a website address starting with 'https' (and not just 'http') denotes that it is secure.

-What if someone offers concert tickets for quick sale on a social networking site?
+What if someone offers concert tickets for quick sale on social media?

 Avoid buying off anyone offering a quick sale of concert or event tickets through social media.

 The convenience of what might at first seem like an easy transaction is outweighed by the potential pitfalls.